 Compare cable, DSL, fiber and satellite internet connections

-If you’re trying to find the best internet connection for your home, compare DSL vs. cable, cable vs. fiber internet and more based on which types fit well with certain online activities.
+If you’re trying to find the best internet connection for your home, compare DSL vs. cable, cable vs. fiber internet and more based on which types are most compatible with your internet usage.

 |Email, web surfing & online shopping on 1-2 devices||5-10 Mbps|

 |Email, web surfing & online shopping on 3+ devices||10-25 Mbps|